1. How was “Pediatric Trauma Care” started?

 2. What exactly is the mission of the non-profit making organization “Pediatric Trauma Care”?

 The mission of “Pediatric Trauma Care” is to stop accidents being the leading cause of death and disability of children in Greece.
-This can be achieved by organizing a Comprehensive Pediatric Accident and Emergency System for all the children in Greece with the cooperation of the Public and Private sectors.
+This can be achieved by organizing a Comprehensive Paediatric Accident and Emergency System for all the children in Greece with the cooperation of the Public and Private sectors.

 For statistical information, “Pediatric Trauma Care” turns to the National Statistical Service of Greece and CEREPRI (Center for Research and Prevention of Injuries Among the Young).